A short proof of an upper bound on the growth constant of polyiamonds: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:main}}

-Let $G_n$ denote the number of polyiamond-vertex pairs $(P,c)$ so that $P$ is a polyiamond with $n$ vertices and $c$ is a marked vertex in $P$ at such a position of the black bullet as in Fig.~\ref{fig:ghk}-(g) (which has a position vertically right below it) with the crossed positions all empty.
-We call these crossed positions ``forbidden positions''.
-(The white bullets are for other purposes that will be explained later.)
+Let $G_n$ denote the number of polyiamond-vertex pairs $(P,c)$ so that $P$ is a polyiamond with $n$ vertices and $c$ is a specially marked vertex that belongs to $P$ at the black bullet as in Fig.~\ref{fig:ghk}-(g) (which has a vertex vertically right below it).
+All the crossed vertices are not allowed to be included in $P$.
+We call these crossed vertices ``forbidden vertices''.
+We do not constrain any other vertices, and they may or may not belong to $P$.
+(The white bullets are for clearer arguments later, we do not constrain anything on them.
+They are merely non-forbidden neighbors of $c$.)
 Let $H_n,K_n$ be the quantities corresponding to the Fig.~\ref{fig:ghk}-(h),(k), respectively.
 Note that we allow $n$ to be zero.
-In this situation, the positions at the black bullets are allowed to be empty.
+In this situation, the vertex at the black bullet does not belong to the (empty) polyiamond.
 We assume

 \begin{proposition} For every $n\ge 1$,